Call Us 24/7 Text Us

 After the hearing, the Administrative Law Judge has 30 days to render a proposed decision.
 The proposed decision is then sent to a seven-member panel of the California Medical Review Board for consideration.
 The MBC panel makes a final determination on disciplinary matters and can restrict, revoke, or suspend the medical license; reject the proposed decision, or impose other administrative actions.
 Licensees can petition the MBC to reconsider the decision for up to 30 days after it is adopted.

-Attorneys Robert Weinberg, Melissa DuChene, and Suzanne Crouts have over 50 years experience defending health care licensees in OAH proceedings, DEA, California courts, and Federal courts for administrative law, licensure, and criminal law matters.
-They have handled over 6,500 cases and trials and are prepared to vigorously defend you against any allegations.
+Attorneys Robert Weinberg, Gillian Friedman, Brian Bill, Melissa DuChene, and Suzanne Crouts have over 100 years experience defending health care licensees in OAH proceedings, DEA, California courts, and Federal courts for administrative law, licensure, and criminal law matters.
+They have handled over 8,000 cases and trials and are prepared to vigorously defend you against any allegations.

 RELATED: Medical Board decision review guidelines